elastisys/compliantkubernetes/docs/adr/0034-how-to-run-multiple-ams-packages-of-the-same-type.md

 Some of the Application Developers request multiple AMS packages of the same size or different sizes, using 1 package per request or multiple packages in the same request (batch-order).
 How should we add the second or n-th package?
 Should we scale the nodes vertically or horizontally?
-If we scale horizontally, then in some cases we need to add AMS packages of different sizes and this brings up the problem where we need to stick the package to a specific set of nodes otherwise for example, after a maintenance that reboots the nodes, a postgres-4 package might be scheduled on a node that was intended for a postgres-8 package and the postgres-8 pod will not be able to be scheduled anymore because it does not fit on the postgres-4 node.
+If we scale horizontally, then in some cases we need to add AMS packages of different sizes and this brings up the problem where we need to stick the package to a specific set of nodes otherwise for example, after a maintenance that reboots the nodes, a postgres-4 package might be scheduled on a node that was intended for a postgres-8 package and the postgres-8 Pod will not be able to be scheduled anymore because it does not fit on the postgres-4 node.
 How can we overcome this issue?
 Should we add a `elastisys.io/ams-cluster-name` label/taint for the AMS with dedicated nodes?

 ## Decision Drivers